Types of Degrees Economics Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Economics appeals to people across the globe.
-About 19.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Economics.
+About 19.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 - Saudi Arabia